ioplustech/snapcli/README.md

 Usage: snapcli <command> [options]

 Options:
   -V, --version                        output the version number -d, --debug                          show debug log (default: false) -h, --help                           display help for command

 Commands:
   login [privateKey]                   login with private key.
-Then you no longer need specify --privateKey any more listWallets             list your saved wallets and active wallet! use [address]           use wallet address vote [options] [space]  vote for specified space, like <aave.eth>.
-You can find your spaces at https://snapshot.org/#/ clean [item]            clean local settings proxy [proxyUrl]        set proxy for requests! help [command]          display help for command
+Then your no need specify --privateKey any more loginKeystore <keyStore> <password>  login with keystore. input your keyStore file path or keyStore json and password list|listWallets                     list your saved wallets and active wallet use [address]                        use wallet address del|delete [address]                 delete wallet address vote [options] [space]               vote for specify space,like <aave.eth> You can find your spaces at https://snapshot.org/#/. clean [item]                         clean local settings proxy [proxyUrl]                     set proxy for request help [command]                       display help for command

 ```

 ## Detailed Command Descriptions 📚